tanisha0605/GilmoreGirls_Augenblick/README.md

 - **Pinecone vector DB**: Pinecone is used to store vector data from PDF's

 ## Built By
-- Surabhi Waingankar 😎
+- Tanisha Kanal
-- Tanisha Kanal 🥳
+- Surabhi Waingankar